InScight-Magazine/Content/Issue4/subfiles/sukalyan.typ

 #img(path: "/images/spinHall.svg", caption: "Comparison of the edge state structures in two topological systems.
 Left: In the quantum Hall effect, chiral edge states carry charge in a single direction along each edge, determined by the magnetic field.
 All current flows unidirectionally on a given edge, and backscattering is suppressed by spatial separation.
 Right: In the quantum spin Hall effect, helical edge states consist of counter-propagating modes with opposite spins on each edge.
 These states are protected by time-reversal symmetry and immune to backscattering from non-magnetic impurities, enabling dissipationless spin-polarised transport.", position: top, width: 50%)

 #img(path: "/images/majorana-1.jpeg", caption: "Microsoft’s “Majorana 1” chip, an experimental platform designed to probe topological superconductivity.
 The chip architecture supports bound states consistent with spatially separated Majorana modes, which could serve as building blocks for topological qubits.
-This marks a major step toward realizing fault-tolerant quantum computation grounded in the topological robustness of quantum states where information is stored not in physical configurations, but in the winding and braiding of emergent excitations.", position: bottom, width: 33.3%)
+This marks a major step toward realizing fault-tolerant quantum computation grounded in the topological robustness of quantum states where information is stored not in physical configurations, but in the winding and braiding of emergent excitations.", position: bottom, width: 40%)
 *Topological quantum computation* addresses this by using topological qubits that encode information not in the precise configuration of a system, but in its topological properties - features that are preserved under continuous deformation [10].
 One approach towards this is by using *anyons* - exotic emergent particles that appear in two dimensions.
 The collective quantum state of such systems depends on *global properties* such as the winding pattern of the anyons around each other (a process known as braiding), and is independent of the precise geometric or local details [11].
 This topological nature of the quantum state makes the system inherently robust against local disturbances or errors, providing a promising foundation for *fault-tolerant quantum computation* [12].

 Several platforms are being explored to realize these ideas, including systems based on *Majorana modes* [13].
 Recently, Microsoft published a study in Nature that carries out measurements on a topological superconductor [14] (Fig 11).
 In *topological superconductors*, it is theorised  that the lowest-energy excitation corresponds to a single electron being nonlocally stored between two spatially separated Majorana modes.
 Microsoft’s results show evidence for an extra electron occupying a low-energy bound state, consistent with theoretical predictions for a Majorana mode.
 While the report is not unequivocal in the demonstration of the topological Majorana modes and does not rule out non-topological explanations, it highly constrains such non-topological states and advances the field of topological computation in a concrete way by demonstrating that such measurements are certainly consistent with topological computation.
+#colbreak()
 While the full experimental verification of Majorana-based qubits remains an ongoing challenge - previous claims have been met with skepticism and rigorous scrutiny - Microsoft’s results are a tangible step forward in the quest to harness topological phases of matter for real-world quantum computing.
 If successful, it would validate years of theoretical predictions and could signal a turning point where topology moves from abstract mathematics into the heart of practical, next-generation technologies.